Are You Risking Food Safety & Efficiency with a 3-Compartment Sink?

 In addition to cleanliness factors and food safety issues, the use of a three-compartment sink can have a big impact on the environment.

 It takes a lot of water to fill a three-compartment sink.
 For an operation that fills about five times a day, it’s enough water to fill a swimming pool 21 times in just one year!
 Every time that sink is filled your operation is wasting water, energy and money!
-A Centerline undercounter dishwasher uses just .84 gallons of water per cycle, saving literally thousands of gallons of water each year over a three-compartment sink.
+A LXnR undercounter dishwasher uses just .62 gallons of water per cycle, saving literally thousands of gallons of water each year over a three-compartment sink.

 The people washing the dishes are a resource too, and their talents aren’t used fully when they spend hours standing over a sink.
 Three-compartment sink washing is unpleasant and time consuming and can lead to low morale and high employee turnover.
-With a Centerline undercounter dishwasher, you can run a cycle in just 2 or 4 minutes, so staff spend less time washing dishes and more time on kitchen operations or even in the front of the house serving customers.
+With a LXnR undercounter dishwasher, you can run a cycle in just 2 or 4 minutes, so staff spend less time washing dishes and more time on kitchen operations or even in the front of the house serving customers.

 Making the Change

 With the demands of growing your business and delivering a safe, memorable experience for your customer, switching to a commercial dishwasher can reduce the risks of an embarrassing and damaging food safety event, while creating a better experience for your employees and saving time and money.
-Click here and Check out our infographic to see more of the benefits of automated washing versus a three-compartment sink; or, visit the Centerline web site to learn more and get in contact with your local sales representative.
+Click here and Check out our infographic to see more of the benefits of automated washing versus a three-compartment sink; or, visit the Hobart website to learn more and get in contact with your local sales representative.

 Learn more about manual washing risks and food safety in our FREE FOOD SAFETY FACTBOOK.

-Learn More About Hobart Glasswashers
+Learn More About Hobart Dishmachines

 Tags: Dishwashing